Strategy and commitments

 Sustainability is integral to Snam’s global strategy, investment decisions and everyday business practices: in short, it is a key development factor for all of the Group’s sectors of activity.

 Since 2011, Snam has redefined its strategic thinking by reviewing its business activities from the perspective of Shared Value, which envisages an ever closer link between business activities and corporate social responsibility.
 This evolutionary approach, theorised by Michael Porter of Harvard Business School, is in line with the company’s vision of value created for itself and for its stakeholders.
+The strategic approach to Shared Value evolved over time being achieved by means of the Snam Foundationa creation.
+The Foundation has just the aim of intercepting the most promising ideas, mobilising financial and human resources and building relationships to increase the ability to design and execute them are practices too often limited by the company management philosophies.

 The focus on sustainable growth is also reinforced by Snam’s active support of Global Compact and its principles, and the Sustainable Development Goals.